-Under the Clean Air Act, state and local air agencies are responsible for developing and submitting to U.S. EPA State Implementation Plans (SIPs) that provide for attainment, maintenance, and enforcement of the national ambient air quality standards and protection of visibility in certain national parks and other areas.
+Under the Clean Air Act, state and local air agencies are responsible for developing and submitting to EPA State Implementation Plans (SIPs) that provide for attainment, maintenance, and enforcement of the national ambient air quality standards and protection of visibility in certain national parks and other areas.
 Such SIP submissions are frequently comprised of multiple documents containing tens or hundreds of pages.
 The goal of this project is to update paper and electronic reporting systems.

-SPeCS will provide the following benefits to state and local air agencies, tribes, EPA, and the public:
+The State Plan Electronic Collection System (SPeCS) provides the following benefits to state and local air agencies, tribes, EPA, and the public:

 - More streamlined applications

 - Accountability of regulated entities and the government

 All 50 states now use SPeCS.
 To date, more than 757 state plans have been submitted through the system.